phpinternalsbook/PHP-Internals-Book/Book/classes_objects/implementing_typed_arrays.rst

     }

 Now that all the formalisms are out of the way, we can start working on the actual functionality: Accessing values at certain offsets.
-For that you need two helper functions for getting and setting the offset depending on the type of the view.
-This basically just comes down to switching throw all the different types and using the respective member from the buffer union::
+For that we need two helper functions for getting and setting the offset depending on the type of the view.
+This basically comes down to switching through all the different types and using the respective member from the buffer union::

     zval *buffer_view_offset_get(buffer_view_object *intern, size_t offset)